SouthernMethodistUniversity/dhri/_sources/whycoding.md

 By this point in our academic careers, most of us have figured out some ways we like to interact with computers.
 Whether that involves avoiding them as much as possible or constantly testing new software, we likely have some ideas about how we feel comfortable getting things done.
 How would you show a person who had never seen a computer, say [Kimmy Schmidt](https://youtu.be/LIdFa1qLgNQ) or [Brendan Fraser in *Blast from the Past*](https://youtu.be/Xq29uTtKW4M), how to *do* something on your computer?

 Many of us would explain what a screen and a cursor are, and then show how to point and click on icons.
-This approach relies on athe  graphical user interface, or GUI (pronounced "gooey!").
+This approach relies on the  graphical user interface, or GUI (pronounced "gooey!").

 Another way to make your computer do things: through the command line.
 Instead of pointing and clicking, we'll be typing in either Git bash (Windows) or terminal (OSX) to tell the computer directly what task we'd like it to perform.